-Since the fourth quarter of 2016, the Swedish police authorities are conducting an on-going investigation in relation to allegations concerning a 2013 contract for the supply of signaling equipment to Azerbaijan Railways ADY.
+Since the fourth quarter of 2016, the Swedish police authorities are conducting an on-going investigation in relation to allegations concerning a 2013 contract for the supply of signalling equipment to Azerbaijan Railways ADY.
 The Corporation's subsidiary has launched an internal review into the allegations which is conducted by external advisors under the supervision of counsel.
 Both the investigation and the internal review are ongoing.
 On August 18, 2017, charges were laid against a then employee of the subsidiary for aggravated bribery and, alternatively, influence trafficking.
 The trial on these charges took place from August 29 to September 20, 2017.
 No charges were laid against the subsidiary of the Corporation.
 In a decision rendered on October 11, 2017, the then employee was acquitted of all charges.
 The decision was appealed on October 25, 2017 by the Prosecution Authority.
+A trial on appeal is not expected to commence before January 2020.
 The underlying contract that gave rise to this matter is being audited by the World Bank Group pursuant to its contractual audit rights.
-The audit is still ongoing and no results have been communicated so far regarding the same.
+The audit is still ongoing.
 The Corporation's policy is to comply with all applicable laws and it is cooperating to the extent possible with the investigation and the audit.
-Due to the nature of these proceedings, it is not possible at this time to identify potential outcomes.